Last year, my business earned $505,813.50. It feels incredibly awkward for me to say that (as in, pants down walking around downtown kind of awkward).

 So there, I said it.
 In this post I’m going to show you exactly what I did to make it happen.

 NOTE from Aug 30, 2016: This is the last income report I ever published.
 I have decided not to publish further income reports for legal reasons.
 I keep this one online just so you can hopefully be inspired to know what’s possible with a blog.
-The only thing I’ll add is that my businesses are continuing to do well and improve since publishing this report.
+The only thing I’ll add is that my businesses are continuing to do well.

 A few notes before we begin